scala/scala-lang/_posts/2023-00-00-signature-polymorphic-methods.md

 ### The path not taken

-Along the way we explored an alternative approach, suggested by Jason Zaugg, which involved rewriting each call site to include a cast to a structural type containing an appropriately typed method.
+Along the way we explored an alternative approach, suggested by Jason, which involved rewriting each call site to include a cast to a structural type containing an appropriately typed method.

 In that version, the `replace` call-site in the example above was rewritten from: